tahaabbas/dictator/README.md

 1. Install the Dictator extension in VS Code or Cursor.
 2. Open the command palette (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS).
+3. Type VISX and choose install from VSIX.
+4. Browse the plugin.
+5. Open the command palette (`Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS).
-3. Run **“Enable Dictator”**.
+6. Run **“Enable Dictator”**.
-4. Restart Cursor when prompted.
+7. Restart Cursor when prompted.
 You’ll see a microphone button in the chat interface.

 ### Usage